 Be Aware of Rock Salt and Antifreeze

 In the wintertime, there’s a high presence of rock salt on the ground, and people use antifreeze to protect their pipes, windshields, and locks from freezing over.
-If you use any of these products, be sure to keep them away from your dog.
+If you use any of these products, keep them away from your dog.

-Dogs often lick or eat rock salt but even the slightest amount in their systems can poison them.
-Be aware that if you don’t use the products, your neighbors might, and your Rottweiler should have no access to these toxic chemicals.
+Dogs often lick or eat rock salt, but even the slightest amount in their systems can poison them.
+Be aware that if you don’t use the products, your neighbors might, and your Rottweiler should, not have access to these toxic chemicals.

 Keep an Eye on Your Rottweiler’s Health and Behavior

 Even if you feel you’ve done everything right to keep your Rottweiler warm and healthy, they could still be too cold outdoors.
-Keep an eye on their behavior and they’ll soon tell you they’re not happy.
+Keep an eye on their behavior, and they’ll soon tell you they’re unhappy.